nvndy27/VNU-HUS-IntroAI-MiniProject/README.md

 ### Chapter 2: Methodology & Implementation
 **⚙️ Methodology**
-   - Summary of the approach, algorithms, and data used
+   - Description of the approach, theoretical foundation, algorithms, and data used

 **💻 Implementation**
    - Description of the system, tools, and code structure